Trevor Square: Layout and appearance

 The square is open, at its north end, into a broad backstreet, Trevor Street, of similar house design and date, at an alike length as the square ending at a broad road then Hyde Park Barracks, London, which are set against Hyde Park.
 A corner house to an adjacent street, Trevor Place, Hill House reflects the Hill-Trevor land ownership before the square was built.

-On the south side a fractionally recessed block takes up a small tapering block of buildings (№s 17-18) indented by a rear parking access.
-The square has an outlying set of numbering to the west alongside this, a very large building known as №s 19-22.
-The highest number is № 38, set across an access road on a north-west corner.
+On the south side a fractionally recessed block takes up a small tapering block of buildings (No.s 17-18) indented by a rear parking access.
+The square has an outlying set of numbering to the west alongside this, a very large building known as No.s 19-22.
+The highest number is No. 38, set across an access road on a north-west corner.

 The fronts of both very dominant (vast bulk of the rectangle) sides have with light-painted, quasi stone-clad in ashlar blocks (rusticated) lower floors and yellow- or brown- brick upper floors.
 Decoration is given by black railings, broad steps, arched doorways, panelled sash windows in recessed, quite heavy white frames, window boxes, and entrance-floor-matching under-painted balconies supporting small mediterranean-style trees, among other classically graceful features.
 The gardens (at centre) are a private, communal, planted contrast to the skirting, backstreet road.

 Listed buildings

-All of the long sides (№s 1-16 and 23-38) are listed Grade II (that is, in the initial mainstream category) on the National Heritage List for England, giving statutory protection and recognition for architecture and/or age.
+All of the long sides (No.s 1-16 and 23–38) are listed Grade II (that is, in the initial mainstream category) on the National Heritage List for England, giving statutory protection and recognition for architecture and/or age.